miratronix/autumn/README.md

 tree.AddNamedLeaf("AnotherFirst", first)

 // To kill all the leaves in the tree, call Chop().
 This is useful when gracefully shutting down an application, and
-// gives each leaf a chance to clean up after itself. tree.Chop()
+// gives each leaf a chance to clean up after itself.
+Post destruct for each leaf will be called once, in reverse
+// resolve order
+tree.Chop()
 ```